-Marmee in Little Women always has time for her daughters, tending their emotional needs and counselling them through their problems.
+Marmee in Little Women always has time for her daughters, tending to their emotional needs and counselling them through their problems.
 She also does charitable work and skilfully keeps house.
 She never seems to lose her temper and protects her girls while still allowing them to make their own mistakes.

 Mrs Darling in Peter Pan embodies the idea of the ‘perfect’ mother.
 She keeps everything in order, including her children’s minds.
-Wendy then mimics her as she becomes mother to the lost boys.
+Wendy then mimics her as she becomes a mother to the lost boys.

 Kanga from Winnie-the-Pooh is mother to Roo but takes all the Hundred Acre Wood characters under her wing.
 She is warm and caring and offers counsel and help to all who need it.
 As the only female character, her maternal nature shines through the books.